top of page

 Dr Louise Lea

-I am a new consultant in obstetrics and gynaecology at Lewisham and Greenwich NHS Trust.
+I am a consultant in obstetrics and gynaecology at East Kent Hospitals University NHS Foundation Trust.
 I heard Chris speak at an RCOG/RCSEd event on tackling bullying and undermining in the NHS.
 His work inspired me to address incivility with the learning from Civility Saves Lives in an SI report I was working on at the time.
-I have presented this work within our trust to a variety of audiences and the impact has been profound.
+I have presented this work within our trust to a variety of audiences, locally, regionally and nationally and the impact has been profound.
 My key interests are labour ward and medical education, in particular interprofessional education.
-I have worked with our professional development midwife to include the messages from Civility Saves Lives in our regular mandatory obstetric multidisciplinary skills training days across sites.
-I hope to collaborate with other sites across London to increase awareness and promote research to work towards culture change within our NHS.

 Jess Wadsworth